chauff/IN4325/README.md

-## :hourglass: Weekly support hours
+## :hourglass: Weekly support hours and interview

 We do not have fixed lab hours.
 Due to the heavy emphasis on project work in this course, we offer weekly support hours: